China Railway

-China State Railway Group Co., Ltd., doing business as China Railway (CR), is the state-owned rail transport operator and rail infrastructure manager in Mainland China.
+China State Railway Group Co., Ltd. (中国国家铁路集团有限公司), short form China Railway (CR), is the state-owned rail transport operator and rail infrastructure manager in Mainland China.

 China Railway operates passenger and freight transport throughout China with 18 regional bureaus.
-By September 2022, the total assets of China Railway Group are CNY 9.06 trillion (USD 1.24 trillion).
-China has the highest railway usage in the world.
+China has the highest railway ridership in the world.

 History

 China Railway Corporation was established in 2013 to be responsible for railroad construction, operation, and maintenance.

 Under the Chinese Corporate Law, China Railway Corporation was reorganized into China State Railway Group Co., Ltd. on 18 June 2019.
 This meant the Ministry of Finance would act as an investor on behalf of the state and the company would be led by a board and managed by board-chosen executives.

 By the end of 2019, China Railway employed 2 million people and operated 139,900 km of railroads, of which 35,388 are high-speed railroads.

 Passenger services

 China Railway operates two main types of passenger rail services.
-Tickets for both types of trains are sold offline at ticket offices, and online at China Railway's official online booking website, 12306.cn, and its associated mobile app, Railway 12306 (with both a Chinese interface and an English interface for use by foreigners).
-As of May 2025, 12306.cn (and its app) is the only official online platform authorized to sell China Railway tickets.
+Tickets for both types of trains are sold offline at ticket offices using the national Ticketing and Reservation System (TRS), and online at China Railway's official online booking website, 12306.cn, and its associated mobile app, Railway 12306 (with both a Chinese interface and an English interface for use by foreigners).
+12306.cn (and its app) is the only official online platform authorized to sell China Railway tickets.